 The Wassily chair is easily one of the most recognizable furniture designs to come out of the Bauhaus era.
 It is said that the design, created by Marcel Breuer out of bent tubular steel and canvas, was inspired by the handlebars of a bicycle.
 Officially called the Model B3, the chair was given the nickname "Wassily" decades after it went into production as a nod to one of its first fans: Wassily Kandinsky.
-The famous painter, who was one of Breuer's colleagues at the Bauhaus at the time of the chair's creation, expressed an admiration for the piece and was one of the first to own a Model B3 when Breuer had a version made for Kandinsky's personal quarters at the school.

 In early versions of the chair, the straps were made of fabric, but they were later changed to leather.
 The chair, which has been mass produced since the late 1920s, has been produced by Knoll since the company gained rights to the design in 1968.